asymmetryfinance/afeth/README.md

 ## About

-AfEth implementations (managers) built using different earning strategy nfts (votium, safEth, etc) by using a common interface to combine each strategy in any ratio
+AfEth implementations built using different earning strategy nfts (votium, safEth, etc) by using a common interface to combine each strategy in any ratio

 AfEth V1 will work by wrapping / managing the underlying votium & safEth strategies into a new nft.